-A buyer’s guide for these same polishers is available at Car Polisher Buyer’s Guide.
+Please Note: A separate buyer’s guide (which includes machines by competitors) is available at Car Polisher Buyer’s Guide.

 Dual Action Car Polisher Overview

 First, let’s quickly go over how these wonderful tools actually work.

 A dual-action (DA) car polisher operates by simply orbiting a polishing pad around a center spindle.

 To clarify, some DA polishers are forced drive.
 Others, including the Porter Cable 7424, allow the tool head (pad) to free spin on its own axis.

 Note: There is a counterweight (on the opposite side of the center spindle) that helps to reduce vibration.

 Here’s where the true value of these machines lie…

 A polisher’s tool head action, often called random orbit or orbital, prevents holograms (symmetrical buffing marks), paint burns and other forms of paint damage.